fluencelabs/tendermint-demo/tmdemoapp/docs/README.md

 ```
 This invocation return info `34` and `OK` status.
 At first glance, everything is well because `height`-th (the 3rd actually) block formed and `INFO` equal to new value `34` got.
 However, this `INFO` should be considered as *tentative* because despite successful the 3rd block formation it's needed to wait for the 4th block that should contain `app_hash` for 3rd block.
 Note that the source of `INFO` is just output of `DeliverTx` from single App and this output is neither merkelized nor signed by other nodes.

 Now the blockchain has inconsistent state.
-Let's reset it via `node4-reset.sh`, wait some time for cluster initialization and instead of unchecked `fastput` use checked `put`:
+Let's reset it via `local-cluster-reset.sh`, wait some time for cluster initialization and instead of unchecked `fastput` use checked `put`:
 ```bash
 > python query.py localhost:46157 put -v wrong=34
 HEIGHT: 3